thatmartinlau/FoodSaver/README.md

 II.
 Runing the app

-There are 7 pages available on our app.
+Our app can be run by oppening the 'app-build' file in the There are 7 pages available on our app.
 Here are the things they can do:

 1. Signin